From logarithmic to subdiffusive polynomial fluctuations for internal DLA and related growth models: Time spent in an annulus (by Blach ere)

-This section is devoted to an asymptotic expansion of the expected time spent in an annulus $\A(r_n,n)$ for $r_n<n$, when the random walk is started at some point $z$ within the annulus, and before it exits the outer shell.
+This section is devoted to an asymptotic expansion of the expected time spent in an annulus $\A(r_n,n)$ for $r_n<n$, when the random walk is started at some point $z$ within the annulus, and before it exits the outer shell. \begin{itproposition} There are positive constants $K_0,K_b$, such that for any sequence $\{\Delta_n,n\in\N\}$ with $K_0\le\Delta_n\le n^{1/3}$,\vadjust{\goodbreak} for any $z \in\A(r_n,n)$, we have setting $r_n=n-\Delta_n$,